 MBA: Master of Business Administration

-WSU’s top-ranked online MBA program delivers high-level management skills and strategies to students.
+WSU’s top-ranked online MBA program delivers high-level management skills and strategies.
 Degree concentrations include marketing, finance, hospitality business management, international business, or general.
 Students graduate in as few as 22-29 months with the skills to become business leaders across cultures and borders.
-The MBA and Executive MBA programs are offered on our Tri-Cities campus, or online.
-Find out more about the MBA and the Executive MBA programs at https://business.wsu.edu/graduate-programs/
+The MBA and Executive MBA programs are offered on our Tri-Cities campus or online. https://business.wsu.edu/graduate-programs/

 PharmD: Doctor of Pharmacy

-At the WSU College of Pharmacy and Pharmaceutical Sciences it’s about more than just becoming a pharmacist, it’s about leading pharmacy into the future.
+At the WSU College of Pharmacy and Pharmaceutical Sciences, it’s about more than just becoming a pharmacist–it’s about leading pharmacy into the future.
 Our expert faculty is passionate about inspiring the next generation of health care providers.
-From researching the latest breakthroughs in medicine, to real-world experiences in policy-making and hands-on experience working with patients starting in your first year, the Doctor of Pharmacy program at WSU helps you pursue the areas of pharmacy that most interest you. https://pharmacy.wsu.edu/why-wsu-pharmd/
+From researching the latest breakthroughs in medicine to real-world experiences in policy-making and hands-on experience working with patients starting your first year, the PharmD program at WSU helps you pursue the areas of pharmacy that most interest you. https://pharmacy.wsu.edu/why-wsu-pharmd/

 MD: Medical Doctor